CourtHive/tods-competition-factory/documentation/docs/governors/participant-governor.md

 ## addParticipant

 Adds an INDIVIDUAL, PAIR or TEAM participant to tournament participants.
 Includes integrity checks for `{ participantType: PAIR }` to ensure `participant.individualParticipantIds` are valid.
+See examples: [Participant Roles](../concepts/participants.md#participant-roles), [Adding Individual Participants](../concepts/participants.md#adding-individual-participants), [Adding Teams](../concepts/participants.md#adding-teams).

 :::note
 To add PAIR participants it is only necessary to provide an array of 2 valid individualParticipantIds, participantType and participantRole.